evzs/GroupieTracker_Chibane_Eva/README.md

 ---

 ## Credits
-This website was created by [Eva C.]([https://github.com/evzs) and uses the [Pokémon TCG API](https://pokemontcg.io) to fetch data about Pokémon cards.
+This website was created by [evzs](https://github.com/evzs) and uses the [Pokémon TCG API](https://pokemontcg.io) to fetch data about Pokémon cards.